top of page

 POEM INTRODUCTION:

 To Imaginationwritten by Emily Jane Bronte was published in 1846.
-She always calls her imagination as ‘My Darling Pain’.
-In this poem she considers imagination as a necessity in one’s sorrowful life.
+She always calls her imagination ‘My Darling Pain’.
+In this poem, she considers imagination as a necessity in one’s sorrowful life.
 Imagination has the capacity to enlighten everything one beholds.
 All through the poem the poet expresses her gratefulness towards imagination and “it’s” i.e. imagination’s presence in human life.

 POEM: